-In the 1850s gold was found and mined in western Golden Bay, giving the bay its name.
-New Zealand’s first coal was mined at Whanganui Inlet in 1840, and later at Pākawau and Pūponga.
+In the 1850s gold was found and mined in western Golden Bay, giving the area its name.
+New Zealand’s first coal was mined at Whanganui Inlet in 1840, and there were later mines at Pākawau and Pūponga.
 Ochre deposits (used by Māori to decorate carvings and bodies) were mined and made into iron or paint.
 Marble from Tākaka hill was used in Wellington’s Parliament buildings.

-In 2010 the region had two electorates – Nelson, which covered Nelson city and its surrounds; and West Coast–Tasman, covering the rest of the region.
+In the 2010s the region had two electorates – Nelson, which covered Nelson city and its surrounds; and West Coast–Tasman, covering the rest of the region.
 Nelson was part of Te Tai Tonga Māori electorate.

 Arts and culture

 Nelson is home to many artists and craftspeople.
 Painter Toss Woollaston lived in the region for many years; other artists who spent time there included Colin McCahon, Rita Angus and Doris Lusk.
 The World of WearableArt show began in Nelson in 1987.